Multiplier bootstrap of tail copulas with applications

-A careful inspection of the proof of Theorem 12.1 in \cite{kosorok2008} shows that properties going beyond our specific assumptions (i.e. the complete topological vector space $(\mathcal{B}_\infty(\bar{\R}^2_+),d)$) are used only three times.
-First of all the mapping $\Phi'_{\ltc}$ needs to be extended to the whole space $\mathcal{B}_\infty (\bar{\R}^2_+)$, which is possible using equation (\ref{Phi'}) as the defining identity.
-Secondly, the proof of Theorem 12.1 in \cite{kosorok2008} uses the usual functional delta method as stated in Theorem 2.8 in the same reference, but this result can be replaced by Theorem 3.9.4 in \cite{vandwell1996}, which provides a functional delta method holding in general metrizable topological vector spaces.
-Finally, the proof of Theorem 12.1 in \cite{kosorok2008} makes use of a bootstrap continuous mapping theorem, see Theorem 10.8 in \cite{kosorok2008}, which would yield that
+A careful inspection of the proof of Theorem 12.1 in Kosorok \cite{kosorok2008} shows that properties going beyond our specific assumptions (i.e., the complete topological vector space $(\mathcal {B}_\infty(\bar{\R}^2_+),d)$) are used only three times.
+First, the mapping $\Phi'_{\ltc}$ needs to be extended to the whole space $\mathcal{B}_\infty(\bar{\R}^2_+)$, which is possible by using equation (\ref{Phi'}) as the defining identity.
+Second, the proof of Theorem~12.1 in Kosorok \cite{kosorok2008} uses the usual functional delta method as stated in Theorem 2.8 in the same reference, but this result can be replaced by Theorem 3.9.4 in {V}an~der Vaart and Wellner \cite{vandwell1996}, which provides a functional delta method that holds in general metrizable topological vector spaces.
+Finally, the proof of Theorem 12.1 in Kosorok \cite{kosorok2008} makes use of a bootstrap continuous mapping theorem (see Theorem 10.8 in Kosorok \cite{kosorok2008}), which yields

-In our specific context this statement follows immediately from the Lipschitz continuity of the derivative $\Phi'_{\ltc}$ and an application of Lemma \ref{lem:contboot} in Appendix \ref{app:C}.
+In our specific context, this statement follows immediately from the Lipschitz continuity of the derivative $\Phi'_{\ltc}$ and an application of Lemma~\ref{lem:contboot} in Appendix~\ref{app:C}.